simonmika/egmontmika.com/content/blog/how-much-worth-is-half-a-promise.md

 +++
-title = "How Much Worth Is Half a Promise?" date = 2016-01-06T03:01:45Z image = "how much worth is half a promise.png"
+title = "How Much Is Half a Promise Worth?" date = 2016-01-06T03:01:45Z image = "how much worth is half a promise.png"
 +++